wp-plugins/video-codes/readme.txt

 Tags: Video, embed, easy video embed, emved video easily, Youtube, Google video, Metacafe, Megavideo, Vimeo, Facebook, Facebook Videos, Video embed shortcodes, Shortcodes, Videos Codes
 Requires at least: 3.0
 Tested Up to: 3.5
-Stable Tag: 1.2.1
+Stable Tag: 1.2.2

 The easiest way to embed videos on your Wordpress Site and,or blog.

 ==Description==
 Bored about inserting video embed codes on HTML mode and when back all are messed?
 Searcing for a better solution?
 Yap, you have just hitted on the right place!
-Withh Video Codes now Embed a video is as easy as type your name!
+With Video Codes now Embed a video is as easy as type your name!
 Now you don't have to be a geek to insert a video on your blog posts.
 It's just Get, Set and Go!

 Supported Hosts: